WebAssembly/spec/document/syntax/conventions.rst

 Auxiliary Notation
 ~~~~~~~~~~~~~~~~~~

-When dealing with syntactic constructs the following notation is also used:
+When dealing with syntactic constructs the following notations and conventions are also used:

 * :math:`\epsilon` denotes the empty sequence.